Tuesday April 11, 2017

 As of April.
 1st, 2017, Ontario Drivers will no longer be required to pay the Drive Clean Emissions Test.

 This means, Ontario Drivers will no longer be required to pay the fee associated with the test but, you will still be required to complete an emissions test upon renewal if your vehicle is seven years or older.
 You will be required to pay the fee for retesting your vehicle if the first test is failed.

 The Ontario government has also changed the law regarding consecutive Conditional Passes.
 After receiving a conditional pass, your next test must result in an unconditional pass.
 All repairs are at the owner’s expense until the vehicle passes an inspection.

 Once your vehicle passes, you will receive a Vehicle Inspection Report indicating “Pass”.
-The Vehicle Inspection Report is required to complete your registration renewal or a transfer of ownership.
+A Vehicle Inspection Report is mandatory to complete your registration renewal or a transfer of ownership.